BlackSwan2019/Craps/README.md

 # Craps
-A game made for CSCI-240
+A game made for CSCI-240.
-Last revision added banter to user depending on wager amount and balance amount upon continuing a game.
+Last revision added banter depending on balance amount when user makes a wager or continues the game.